MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/resources-estimator.md

 ### Invoking the resources estimator from C#

-As with other target machines, you first create an instance of the `ResourceEstimator` class and then pass it as the first parameter of an operation's `Run` method.
+As with other target machines, you first create an instance of the `ResourcesEstimator` class and then pass it as the first parameter of an operation's `Run` method.

-Note that, unlike the `QuantumSimulator` class, the `ResourceEstimator` class does not implement the <xref:System.IDisposable> interface, and thus you do not need to enclose it within a `using` statement.
+Note that, unlike the `QuantumSimulator` class, the `ResourcesEstimator` class does not implement the <xref:System.IDisposable> interface, and thus you do not need to enclose it within a `using` statement.

 ```csharp
 using Microsoft.Quantum.Simulation.Core;